In this post, we review gardening and Juneteenth products from black owned brands. These include the following.

 In today’s landscape, the role of gardening in creating sustenance amid systemic disparities continues.
 African American communities are disproportionately affected by “food deserts” where there is sparse access to healthful and affordable food options.
 Backyard, container, and community gardening have become some ways of addressing this challenge.
 Furthermore, gardening is great for mental as well as physical health by promoting stress relief, relaxation, and a range of coping skills.

-In this post, we review gardening and Juneteenth products from black owned brands.
-These include the following (a) gardening supplies (e.g., plants, herbs, and decorations) and (b) gardening and Juneteenth apparel and accessories.
 Some of the following are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means at no cost to you, Shop With Leslie will receive a commission, should you use the advertisements in making a purchase.

 - Hortiki Plants (advertisement) offers a selection of seed kits for indoor and container gardening.
 These include herbs, fruits, and vegetables.
+Selection options are featured in the carousel below.

 - Leaf Me Plant Boutique offers a variety of house plants.